 During the plant tour and lunch meeting, participants will tour Onward’s 200,000-sq.-ft. manufacturing facility which contains three assembly lines, two paint lines, and a press shop including CNC, stamping, break, and in-house tool and die capabilities.
 Participants will also learn about Onward’s manufacturing capabilities, product lines, market strategy, and some of the existing and trade challenges the business experiences.

 Mentor Works’ Jeff Dumart will be in attendance to network with other professionals and discuss how the government funding landscape aligns with the Canadian manufacturing industry.

 (Kitchener, ON) The Greater Kitchener Waterloo Chamber of Commerce provides strong, continued service to over 1,800 members in one of Canada’s entrepreneurial business communities.
 They offer four pillars that support the success of businesses: education, networking, advocacy, and member awards.

 This manufacturing summit event will bring manufacturing and supply chain professionals together in the Waterloo region.
 The 2019 theme will focus on how to recruit and retain top talent.

 Mentor Works’ Jeff Dumart will be in attendance to network with industry associations and discuss how the Canadian manufacturing sector can leverage government grants for strategic growth projects.

 (Webinar) Targeted hiring and training programs can help Canadian companies scale operations and reduce talent gaps.
 But despite the clear benefits of workforce development, few companies allocate enough capital to attracting and nurturing world-class talent.

-During the Hiring & Training Grants for Workforce Development webinar, attendees will learn about the top government funding programs that can offset a portion of hiring and training costs by up to 50-83%, how to access university researchers and provide internships, and why they should hire and mentor post-secondary graduates.
+During the Hiring & Training Grants for Workforce Development webinar, attendees will learn about the top government funding programs that can offset a portion of hiring and training costs by up to 50-83%.